CCBD-Bootcamp/.github/profile/README.md

 ## Instructions for Students

 ### Repository Creation
-- Each team should create a new repository for their project.
+- Each team will be invited to a new repository for their project.
-- The repository name should follow the format: `TEAM_NAME-PROJECT_NO`.
+- The repository name is in the format: `TEAM_NAME-PROJECT_NO`.
-  - Replace `TEAM NAME` with your team's name.
+  - `TEAM NAME` is your team's name.
-  - Replace `PROJECT_NO` with the assigned project number.
+  - `PROJECT_NO` is the assigned project number.
-  - Example: If your team name is `Nebula Innovators` and Project No is `1`, the repository name should be `Nebula_Innovators-1`.
+  - Example: If your team name is `Nebula Innovators` and Project No is `1`, the repository name is `Nebula_Innovators-1`.

 ### Continuous Development
 - This repository is not just for one-time pushes at the end of the project.